cmizumoto/small-projects/README.md

 38- Mobile Tab Navigation

 - Navigation made for mobile to display different items/pages, possible to use this as a widget in websites too.

+39- Password Strength Background

+- A form to detect the user password strength, changing the background based on the password length and special characters.
+Also using Tailwind, been some time since I used it.